 Wrångebäck weighs about 8 kilograms (22 pounds) and is 31 centimeters (12 inches) in diameter.
 Until 1961, the surface of the cheese was waxed, but for today’s Wrångebäck cheese we have chosen to wash the surface in salt water in the same traditional method we use for Almnäs Brick.

 In classic Swedish literature, Wrångebäck is described as the archetype of the great Swedish Manor cheese.
 Its aroma is slightly tangy, calling to mind the grassy-milky scent of a warm cow barn.
-Wrångebäck has a wonderful, slightly tart, complex umami flavour, and the feel in the mouth is smooth, dense, and creamy.
+Wrångebäck has a slightly tart, complex umami flavour, and the mouthfeel is smooth, dense, and creamy.
 The storage time is between 10 and 15 months.